 Final Exam (Dec 15):

 Description: This is a mixed format exam and will include multiple choice, true/false, and matching.
+The exam will be taken on-line via Carmen.
 The exam is posted for a 24-hr period but is timed, meaning once you initiate the exam, you will have 80 min to complete it.
 In addition, once you answer a question, you will not have the ability to go back and change your response.

 Academic integrity: The exam will be available on Carmen and will be open-book and open-note, but no collaboration with other students is allowed.